Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

 @subsection upgrade_670_clipping Object-level clipping and capping algorithm.

 * It might be necessary to revise and port code related to management of view-level clipping to use *Graphic3d_ClipPlane* instead of *V3d_Plane* instances.
-Please note that *V3d_Plane* class has been preserved -- as previously, it can be used as plane representation.
+Note that *V3d_Plane* class has been preserved -- as previously, it can be used as plane representation.
 Another approach to represent *Graphic3d_ClipPlane* in a view is to use custom presentable object.
 * The list of arguments of *Select3D_SensitiveEntity::Matches()* method for picking detection has changed.
 Since now, for correct selection clipping, the implementations should perform a depth clipping check and return (as output argument) minimum depth value found at the detected part of sensitive.
-Please refer to CDL / Doxygen documentation to find descriptive hints and snippets.
+Refer to CDL / Doxygen documentation to find descriptive hints and snippets.
 * *Select3D_SensitiveEntity::ComputeDepth()* abstract method has been removed.
 Custom implementations should provide depth checks by method *Matches()* instead -- all data required for it is available within a scope of single method.
 * It might be necessary to revise the code of custom sensitive entities and port *Matches()* and *ComputeDepth()* methods to ensure proper selection clipping.
-Please note that obsolete signature of *Matches* is not used anymore by the selector.
+Note that obsolete signature of *Matches* is not used anymore by the selector.
 If your class inheriting *Select3D_SensitiveEntity* redefines the method with old signature the code should not compile as the return type has been changed.
 This is done to prevent override of removed methods.

 @subsection upgrade_670_markers Redesign of markers presentation